 Sophrology is a fantastic blend of Eastern and Western techniques.
+Overall it’s nothing new, but the way it’s structured makes it a unique method.
 It’s flexible, adaptable and can be practiced on your own, anytime, anywhere in almost any circumstances.

 However the best way to experience the benefits of sophrology is to practice on a regular basis.
 Setting up a 15-minute daily practice helps to integrate the exercises.
 This makes it easier to use them in daily life as and when you need them.